Ictp/Repozer/README.md

 -----------

-You can also use Repozer with http_api for letting thirdy-party software to make queries to Indico and receive XML/JSON output.
+You can also use Repozer with http_api for letting thirdy-party software to make queries to Indico and receive XML/JSON (form JSON use 'search.json') output.
 To understand it better, just take a look at http_api.py E.g. you can make a call like this: